dcao/website/website/blog/2024-12-27--on-notes-apps/index.md

 I grew up in the Bay, and so coming back here for my PhD has brought out my inner child in ways I'm continuing to grapple with and process.
-Preventing myself from just becoming me in high school is a daily challenge.
 On top of that, building a new support network and finding my communities here has been incredibly rewarding, but also scary and anxiety-inducing at times---what if folks don't like me or get a bad impression of me?
 This is while I've also been navigating how to